Sulzer Stripping

 Vast Experience

-Our deep know-how in the field of stripping, combined with an in-depth understanding of column hardware (packing and trays), ensures we provide the optimum solution for your specific chemistry.
+Our deep know-how in the field of stripping, combined with an in-depth understanding of column hardware (packing and trays), ensures we provide the optimum solution for your specific process requirement.

 Main Applications